gvwilson/thirdbit/fiction/in-heck/index.md

 she realized that the leaves on top of it were actually bits of plastic sewn onto a blanket.

 Three quick steps took her to the nearest tree.
-She actually *hated* climbing—her feet were too big for it—but she could if she had to.
+She *hated* climbing—her feet were too big for it—but she could if she had to.
 Or could she?
 The branches were woven together so tightly that she couldn't fit through them.